ssamot/iggi_talk/gg.md

 * Modern tools actually invented in \emph{John von Neumann, 1944} or possibly \emph{1928}
 * Backwards Induction
-* You must have heard it as "MinMax" - again, no real computers at the time
+* You must have heard it as "min-max" - again, no real computers at the time
 * Poker and bluffing are discussed as well

 \column{.5\textwidth}